 Indirect Identifiers: Even when you do not collect direct identifiers (see above), a combination other data could reveal an individual's identify, especially with small sample sizes: gender, age, race/ethnicity; size of town, community character (e.g., industrial, agricultural center, suburban, education community, etc.), and general location; characteristics of family structure (size, sex distribution of children, ages, marital evolution); details of personal characteristics or expressions of individuality.

-Confidentiality represents an agreement (via informed consent) between you and potential participants that their individual responses and identities will not be disclosed beyond the research team unless they have agreed otherwise (preferably in writing).
+Confidentiality refers to how researchers handle data, and represents an agreement (via informed consent, written or oral) between you and potential participants that their individual responses and identities will not be disclosed beyond the research team unless they have agreed otherwise (preferably in writing).

-Recruitment: With "snowball sampling," provide potential subjects with study information that they can forward to others who may be interested in the study.
-Potential or actual participants should never give you names/contact information of other potential subjects without their permission.
+Recruitment: With "snowball sampling," provide potential participants with study information that to forward to others who may be interested in the study.
+Potential or actual participants should never give you names/contact information of other potential participants without their permission.

-Informed consent process: Clarify to subjects how their data will be kept confidential, including:
+Informed consent process: Clarify to participants how their data will be kept confidential, including:

-Web-based surveys: (e.g., Qualtrics) Such online surveys can allow for anonymous data collection, but you must disable the feature collecting IP (internet protocol) addresses, in addition to not collecting enough indirect identifiers (gender, age, race, work‐site, etc.) to identify specific individuals, particularly with small, unique populations.
+Web-based surveys: (e.g., Qualtrics) Such online surveys can allow for anonymous data collection, only if you disable the feature collecting IP (internet protocol) addresses, in addition to not collecting enough indirect identifiers (gender, age, race, work‐site, etc.) to identify specific individuals, particularly with small, unique populations.
+Do not tell potential participants that the study will be "anonymous" if you have not taken necessary steps to disable IP collection.

 Reporting results: (e.g., in a research article/paper, report, presentation, news release, etc.).
-No time limit exists on the confidentiality of subject information.
-You cannot identify subjects without explicit permission, and direct quotes/descriptive information could reveal an individual's identity.
+No time limit exists on the confidentiality of participant information.
+You cannot identify participants without explicit permission, and direct quotes/descriptive information could reveal an individual's identity.